BenQ InstaShow helps you to do the wireless presentation in a matter of seconds. No hassle and no time wasted.

 Companies rely on videos to effectively communicate their messages to their customers.
 Depending on the type and configuration of the wireless presentation system, it can be easy to be able to play videos over the system at frame rates up to 60 frames per second without jittering or frozen frames.
-For a more detailed explanation on how different models of wireless presentation systems handle video, you can click here.
+Different models of wireless presentation systems handle video differently.

 Many mid-range and higher-end wireless presentation systems enable you to display more than one image on the screen.
 The most popular models can provide either a split-screen with two presenters or support quad screens with four presenters.
 When combined with 4K resolution, this enables each presenter to have a high-resolution 1080p image that makes the details of a spreadsheet easy to read.